scarpent/ledgerbil/README.md

 ledgerbil
 =========

-A small rodent-like program for working with ledger-cli journals.
+A rodent-like program for working with ledger-cli journals.

 Some of ledgerbil's features: